 Consult your physician for proper dosages.
 My personal experience is that with brain damage, you don’t become psychotic when taking 15 grams of mucuna pruriens daily, simply because your brain can’t handle the dopamine production to the extent that you’ll actually become psychotic.

 Longterm use as said can diminish brainfunction.
 You need to regrow your brain first: “anti-psychotics” actually shrink your prefrontal cortex, increasing stress levels and psychosis (if you were psychotic) due to too low dopamine production levels.

 I should also point out that the fact that people that have been rightfully diagnosed with the proper symptomology of schizophrenia, which should really be called continuous external stress delusions disorder (CESDD) or continuous external stress hallucinations disorder (CESHD), based on the known effects of “anti-psychotics,” shouldn’t get any.

 The fact that they have to take “anti-psychotics” beyond the point that they develop Parkinsonian symptoms disproves the hyper-dopamine hypothesis.
 The only way you can get Parkinsonian symptoms is through low dopamine levels.
-This means that when you’re dealing with CESD, rather than an organic psychosis or drug psychosis, you’re not dealing with hyper-dopamine.
+This means that when you’re dealing with CESDD or CESHD, rather than an organic psychosis or drug psychosis, you’re not dealing with hyper-dopamine.